-If you only use your Mac for browsing the Web, sending and receiving email, and working in a word processor, it’s probably not all that important for it to have accurate colors.
-Contrarily, if you work with photos or videos, or even if you like to watch movies in the best possible conditions, calibrating your display is essential.
+If you only use your Mac for browsing the Web, sending and receiving email, and working in a word processor, it’s probably not all that important for it to display accurate colors.
+However, if you work with photos or videos, or even if you like to watch movies in the best possible conditions, color calibrating your display is essential.

 The calibration process tweaks a number of settings to get the colors and contrast on your Mac as accurate as possible.
 It does this by changing the intensity of the main colors — red, blue, and green — and setting the white point, or the neutral white color that you see when, say, you open a new document in a word processor.

-It’s easy to color calibrate your Mac’s display.
+It’s easy to color calibrate your Mac’s display, and you can do so quickly by eye, or you can use additional hardware to get your colors exactly right.
 Here’s how you can do it.

 If you select one of the profiles and press the up-arrow or down-arrow keys to scroll through them, you’ll see how different your display will look.
 Some are very blue, others lean toward purple, and most probably don’t look right.